 An immigration officer will tell you when you can expect to receive your PR Card.
 You will receive your wallet-sized plastic PR Card in the mail.
 So, be sure that you receive it within the time frame indicated by the immigration officer.

-To help you navigate your first steps in Canada, our webinars will provide you with essential information to help you adapt to Canada effortlessly.
+To help you navigate your first steps in Canada, join our free webinar for essential information about life in Canada:

 1. Apply for your SIN Card